text-gen/text-gen.com/_notes/1- Getting Started/4- Text Generator Features.md

 - **Overlay [[Template As A Tool]]**: Increase your productivity by using templates over any application, directly injecting generated text into your workspace without needing to switch contexts.

-Incorporating the Text Generator Plugin within [[Obsidian]] is a game-changer for enthusiasts and power users alike, providing a sophisticated suite of tools for enhancing the already powerful capabilities of your digital knowledge management system.
+Incorporating the Text Generator Plugin within [[Obsidian Basics|Obsidian]] is a game-changer for enthusiasts and power users alike, providing a sophisticated suite of tools for enhancing the already powerful capabilities of your digital knowledge management system.